Gkcloud5/Better-future/Learning/Linux/Advanced/Filesystem/Disk Partitioning.md

 ```

 * df -h --> shows utilization of your currently mounted filesystems.
-* du -h --> it shows disk usage of current directory you are in
+* du -h --> it shows disk usage of current directory you are in.